Send your enquiry.

 Contact us for a free, initial no obligation consultation.

 Drink driving is when you are found operating a vehicle while over the prescribed alcohol limit.
 Drunk in charge is when you are in control of a vehicle while over the prescribed limit.
 There is no set definition of what it means to be ‘in charge’ of a vehicle, but there must a realistic possibility that you will attempt to drive while over the limit.

 Drink driving offences are serious and can result in severe penalties, including a driving ban.
-If you have been charged with drink driving or being drunk in charge of a vehicle, please contact us at Ashmans Solicitors.
-We offer a free initial consultation and can help to preserve your driving privileges.
+If you have been charged with drink driving or being drunk in charge of a vehicle, please contact us at Ashmans drink driving Solicitors.
+We offer an initial consultation and can help to preserve your driving privileges.
 One defence may be the hip flask defence back calculation.

 What does ‘drunk in charge’ of a vehicle mean?